 What documents does a landlord need?

 When you first let out a rental property, it can be a daunting prospect to get the paperwork right.
-You’ll soon discover there are certain documents that you are legally obliged to give to tenants, as well as others that you need for yourself (such as a landlord insurance certificate).
+You’ll soon discover there are certain documents that you are legally obliged to give to tenants, as well as others that you need for yourself such as a the range of landlord certificates.

 Getting to grips with landlord documentation gets easier as you get more familiar with managing your portfolio.
 That said, even if you are an experienced landlord, the documents you need to give to a tenant do change from time to time.
 In this article, we’ve created an up-to-date landlord documents checklist to help you make sure you’ve got all of your paperwork covered.

 Landlord documents checklist

 - Tenant references

 Surprisingly, you’re not legally required to provide tenants with a written tenancy agreement.
 However, it’s wise to use a written Assured Shorthold Tenancy (AST) Agreement as it sets out the rights and responsibilities of both parties.
 While it is possible to have a verbal tenancy agreement, this is a bad idea as misunderstandings can easily arise and you wouldn’t have much legal recourse if a dispute emerged.
 It’s also worth noting that a written tenancy agreement is often a requirement of a landlord insurance policy, without it you risk invalidating your insurance and your insurer may decline a claim.

 There are many template tenancy agreements available online, including a model agreement for tenancies in England, Scotland and Northern Ireland, plus model written statements for Wales.
 Both landlord and tenant should sign the tenancy agreement and both parties should retain copies.